Holiday decorations are one of the best things about the season. As a kid I spent days

-Here are 5 easy steps for creating a simple but beautiful tablescape for Fall using classic and versatile pieces that can be re-purposed for other holidays.
+I put together a Thanksgiving table with 5 easy steps – the hardest part were the DIY name tags.
+I also choose pieces I can reuses each year or repurpose for other holidays.
 The trick is to keep the essentials neutral so they can be carried on from one holiday to the next and then using the budget friendly items like napkins, name cards, etc. to give a nod to the occasion.

 The first thing to do is choose a table runner or table cloth.
 Choosing fabric in a neutral color will make this piece flexible from one holiday to the next allowing it to be decorated with different accents for the season.
 I picked a plaid printed tablecloth to set the mood for the winter season that can go with all colors.
 Next, you’ll want to place the plates and glasses around the table to get a feel for how much room you have for the decorations.

 Picking a centerpiece is one of the most important decorations on the table as the focal point.
 You’ll want to keep in mind your guests when choosing the height so you don’t block conversation across the table.
 A great tip here is to use a simple elevated wood bowl.
 It’s a very versatile piece that can be switched up from one holiday to the next based upon what you put in the bowl.
 For Thanksgiving, I filled the bowl with assorted mini pumpkins.

 Add candles in varying height.
 One of the tricks to a well styled tablescape is varying the height of your decorations.
 Mix and match taper and pillar candle holders in the same metal.
 Set your taper candles with one on each side of the table and then space the pillar candles in or out of stands spanning the full length of the table.
 I choose brass for my taper candle holders and white/beige table candles.

 Choosing your flatware can be very easy and simple since you can just use your everyday pieces.
 For the holidays, it can also be fun to invest in a special set for special occasions like gold flatware used here.